5 Simple Ways to Celebrate St. Kateri Tekakwitha

 St. Kateri Tekakwitha is often depicted with a lily, which symbolizes purity.
 She is the first known Native American to take a perpetual vow of celibacy.

-Color this page + consider the lilies with your little ones!
+In honor of her, color this page and consider the lilies with your little ones!

 Back to blog